Airi20/Airi-Ishikawa/README.md

 ⚠️ **This project is currently incomplete.**

 It is in the testing phase, so usage and structure may change as development continues.

-⚠️ **This project is currently incomplete.**

-It is in the testing phase, so usage and structure may change as development continues.

-Please use with caution.

----

-**Note:** The folder structure is currently messy and may be reorganized in the future.
+The folder structure is currently messy and may be reorganized in the future.

 Please use with caution.

 <p align="center">
   <img src="screenshot1.png" alt="TrussForce Screenshot 1" width="600"/>